lairdvsleadWhat's the difference?

 The fastest way to pick the right one every time.

-• Read both glosses above and match the meaning you intend — only context separates this pair.
+• Read both glosses above and match the meaning you intend, only context separates this pair.

-• See each word in full — definition, IPA, etymology and its other confusables.
+• See each word in full, definition, IPA, etymology and its other confusables.
 Full “laird” entry

-• Browse more pairs writers mix up most.
+• Browse more pairs most likely to be confused.
 Most confusable